fisherjob111/personalProject/Readme.md

 ## Goals

-The goal of this project is to be able to build a web based game for users to create squads of soldiers to fight each other.
-This is an attempt to build out the game as I learn programming.
+The goal of this project is to be able to build a nodeJS based game that will be a single player user creating his squad in building a raider squad in the future

 ## Architecture

 The architecture of this game will be based off a nodeJS server.

 ## Components

-  Pages

-    Login Page
-    Home Page
-    Squad Review Page
-    Squad Armament Page
-    Squad Action Page
-    Combat Page

-  Logic

-    Login Token System
-    Custom User Files
-    Custom
+ HomePage

+### Schedule
+  4/29 EOD - World Gen